 You should report faults at zebra crossings or refuge beacons to Derby Direct online or by telephoning 0333 200 6981.

-If you have a general enquiry about permanent traffic lights in Derby you can contact us online or write to Streetpride at Derby City Council, Council House, Corporation Street, Derby, DE1 2FS.
+If you have a general enquiry about permanent traffic lights in Derby, you can contact us online or write to Streetpride at Derby City Council, Council House, Corporation Street, Derby, DE1 2FS.

 To request a new pedestrian crossing residents should contact their local ward councillor or attend their local Neighbourhood Forum.

 Temporary traffic lights

 Temporary traffic lights at road works are the responsibility of the organisation carrying out the work such as gas, electricity, water or building contractor.